USArmyResearchLab/ARL_Battlespace/README.md

 5) In terminal 2 ('Client 1'), navigate to the 'test' folder.
 Type:  python HumanInterface.py<BR>
 If terminal 2 is on the same machine as terminal 1:<BR>
---   If the Router is set up for Port Forwarding): Hit [Enter].
+--   If the Router is set up for Port Forwarding: Hit [Enter].
 It will automatically reach out to your server on the same machine.<BR>
 --   If the Router is not set up for Port Forwarding, type in your local IP address, then hit [Enter].

 6) In terminal 3 ('Client 2', a.k.a.
 'Agent 3'), navigate to the 'test' folder.
 Type:  python HumanInterface.py<BR>